der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-name|String|The new name for the campaign.
+name|String|New name for the campaign.
 ### Returns:
 |Type|Description|
 |-|-